qameta/testops-deploy-helm-chart/README.md

+# 2024-09-23 this repository is outdated and is no longer maintained

+We've moved the development of the Helm chart to a private VCS and repo.
+Please refer to the documentation pages for correct links and instructions.

 # Allure TestOps deploy in Kubernetes

 Here we give just a recap on how to deploy Allure TestOps in your own Kubernetes cluster using Helm chart maintained by Qameta Software Inc.